 The Vishuddha Chakra regulates the proper functioning of your thyroid and parathyroid glands, as well as your vocal cords.
 When this Chakra is functioning properly it gives you a clear calm voice and makes you an excellent orator, someone who can skillfully craft your words, someone who is gifted in communication and persuasion.

-The throat is so important because it enables you to use your voice to express yourself, to exchange thoughts and emotions with others.
+The throat is so important because it enables you to use your voice to express yourself, and to exchange thoughts and emotions with others.
 When this Chakra is blocked, you have problems expressing yourself clearly and communicating.

-The Vishuddha Chakra also corresponds to your auditory faculty, your ability to listen.
+The Vishuddha Chakra also corresponds to your auditory faculty, and your ability to listen.
 When it is functioning properly it makes you very attentive to other people and their problems, If the opposite is true and the Chakra is blocked, you are not really interested or concerned with other people’s problems, but only with your own, with your small “I.”